smugpie/shelflabels-node/README.md

 This is a Node.js script that uploads images to PickSmart/GiCiSky Bluetooth-only Electronic Shelf Labels (ESLs).

+This is a complete proof of concept so it may work for you, it might not.
+Just supplying this to get you going on your journey.
+It is nowhere near a complete solution.
+At the moment it uploads an image some text to an ESL but you could use it to develop your own stuff - fetch a weather forecast, show your step count even!

 It is heavily based on the [sterling work done by atc1441](https://github.com/atc1441/ATC_GICISKY_ESL) so I can't claim much credit for it, beyond getting it to work with Node.

-It is very much a proof of concept and no warranty is provided, so use it at your own risk!
+_No warranty is provided, so use it at your own risk!_

 ## Prerequisites